-- a given problem cannot be presented more than once in a given Group of a given Round; - a given team cannot defend the same problem in two different Rounds; - each team can refuse a certain number of problems (described in the section of the Appendix dedicated to the draws); - the draws do not favor any team in its design and are conducted in good faith.
+- a given problem cannot be presented more than once in a given Group of a given Round; - a given team cannot defend the same problem in two different Rounds; - each team can refuse a certain number of problems (described in the section of the Appendix dedicated to the draws); - the draws do not favor any team in its design and are conducted in good faith; - the First draw is organized online, while the Second draw and the Final draw are in-person.

-The captain of each team must be present or have to nominate another captain in they team.
+The captain of each team must be present (online or in person) or have to nominate another captain in their team.
 Other members can attend (including Team Leaders) but they are not authorized to intervene during the draws.
-For the Final Round, the team allocation in Groups is determined by the ranking in the previous Rounds.
+For the Final Round, the team allocation in Groups is determined by the ranking in the previous Rounds (see Distribution in groups).